 How do I report a violation to the City of Stonecrest Code Enforcement Department?

-Alternatively, CLICK HEREto complelete a complaint formand email the completed form to:codeenforcement@stonecrestga.gov Can I remain anonymous when reporting a code enforcement violation?
+Alternatively, CLICK HEREto complelete a complaint formand email the completed form to:codeenforcement@stonecrestga.gov

 What's next if I've received a notice of violation from Code Enforcement